Irregular Heartbeat

 Why Choose Penn State Health for Care

-The Penn State Atrial Fibrillation Clinic team provides the most advanced care available in central Pennsylvania and serves as a regional referral center for heart rhythm disorders.
+Penn State Health provides the most advanced AFib care available in central Pennsylvania and serves as a regional referral center for heart rhythm disorders.
 Our team of experts creates a personalized treatment plan and identifies any potential risk factors you may have.
 Whether you have intermittent or chronic AFib, we will work to properly diagnose and treat your condition.

 Expertise in Device Extractions

-Rarely, previously implanted cardiac devices such as pacemakers or defibrillators, can become infected or malfunction.
-In some circumstances, this can be dangerous and require removal of the device system.
-This is a highly specialized procedure.
-We work with a multi-specialty team to perform these procedures and have become a major referral institution in the area.
+Rarely, previously implanted cardiac devices, such as pacemakers or defibrillators, can become infected or malfunction.
+Sometimes, this can be dangerous, and the device must be removed.
+We work with a multi-specialty team to perform these highly specialized procedures and have become a major referral institution in the area.

 Comprehensive Care for Sleep Apnea